simensen/fig-leaf/transform-logical-paths.md

-Given a fully qualified logical path, a logical path prefix, a logical separator, and a directory path prefix, implementations MUST transform the fully qualified logical path into a file path that MAY exist in the file system.
+Given a fully qualified logical path, a logical path prefix, a logical separator, and a directory path prefix, implementations MUST transform the fully qualified logical path into a path that MAY exist in the file system.
 To do so, implementations:

 - MUST append a logical separator to the logical path prefix when one is not